-Isabella Sway Tin and Htet Myet Oo were up against stiff competition in this prestigious award sponsored for the third time by KBZ Bank.
+Isabella Sway Tin and Htet Myet Oo were up against stiff competition in the prestigious KBZ Entrepreneur of the Year Award sponsored for the third time by KBZ Bank.
 Sisters Phyone Pong Yon and Ipkaw Pang who are behind the successful Root Kitchen, and Chef of the Year Chef Orng were the runners up.
-Isabella told Myanmore, “It’s a testament to our team that because of their relentless effort and trials to always succeed in whatever they do we really owe it to all of our employees, our stadd and management team, and their support throughout the year and vision.”
+Isabella told Myanmore, “It’s a testament to our team that because of their relentless effort and trials to always succeed in whatever they do we really owe it to all of our employees, our staff and management team, and their support throughout the year and vision.”

 Htet and Isabella were only 23 and 24 when they opened their first venue The Rangoon Tea House in late 2014.
 Within a short space of time the restaurant was named one of CNN’s Best Tea Houses in the World.
 They haven’t rested on their laurels though and after relocating the restaurant and opening the hidden Toddy Bar upstairs, they have recently launched the massively popular Mr Wok.
 Now the restaurant group RTH employs over 150 people, 70% of whom are female.